tayhengee/tayhengee.github.io/pages/b4dl.md

 In this tutorial, I will be using ```Scikit-Learn``` and this book: Hands-On Machine Learning with Scikit-Learn & TensorFlow, to give an overview of how a machine learning model is built, specifically supervised learning.

-There are four major components in most machine learning and deep learning system:

-1. Data Construction
-2. Feature Extraction
-3. Model Construction
-4. Model Evaluation

 ## Setting up the environment for your machine learning project

-Before we start the actual coding, let's setup our coding environment.
+Before we start the actual tutorial, let's setup our coding environment.
 Yes, you need Python 3 in your workstation.
 A concise note on how to get started working with Python 3 from [Real Python](https://realpython.com/):

 -   Python can be obtained from the Python Software Foundation website at python.org.
 Typically, that involves downloading the appropriate installer for your operating system and running it on your machine.
 -   Some operating systems, notably Linux, provide a package manager that can be run to install Python.